jasenmh/pyFoscamLib/README.md

-# Python API and application for the Foscam FI8918W.
+# Python API for the Foscam FI8918W.

 ## Two Branches
 * master - depends on requests module